 Here’s the quick version:

-- Connect travelers to the dimmer’s two traveler terminals.
+- Connect travellers to the dimmer’s two traveller terminals

-Replacing a Light Switch With a Dimmer: What People Mess Up
+What Mistakes Do People Make When Replacing a Light Switch With a Dimmer?

-Honestly, most of these take 30 seconds to avoid.
+Most of these take 30 seconds to avoid.
+Just slow down and double-check.

 When you dim LED lights: